suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 # Background {#background}

+This section describes the logistical challenges, device constraints, use cases, and design principles that informed the structure of the manifest.
+For the security considerations of the manifest, see {{I-D.ietf-suit-information-model}}.

 Distributing firmware updates to diverse devices with diverse trust anchors in a coordinated system presents unique challenges.
 Devices have a broad set of constraints, requiring different metadata to make appropriate decisions.
 There may be many actors in production IoT systems, each of whom has some authority.
 Distributing firmware in such a multi-party environment presents additional challenges.
 Each party requires a different subset of data.
 Some data may not be accessible to all parties.
 Multiple signatures may be required from parties with different authorities.
 This topic is covered in more depth in {{I-D.ietf-suit-architecture}}.

-## Landscape
+## IoT Firmware Update Constraints

-The various constraints on IoT devices creates a broad set of use-case requirements.
+The various constraints on IoT devices create a broad set of use-case requirements.
 For example, devices with:

 * limited processing power and storage may require a simple representation of metadata.
 * bandwidth constraints may require firmware compression or partial update support.